rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ./victoria-logs-prod -storageNode=... -insert.disable
 ```

-This helps prevent sending select requests to `vlinsert` nodes or insert requests to `vlselect` nodes in case of misconfiguration in the authorization proxy
+This helps prevent sending select requests to `vlinsert` nodes or insert requests to `vlselect` nodes in case of a misconfiguration in the authorization proxy
 in front of the `vlinsert` and `vlselect` nodes.

 See also [mTLS](https://docs.victoriametrics.com/victorialogs/cluster/#mtls).